Lake County Small Claims Court, California

 Lake County Small Claims Court

-Your case will probably be on the same calendar and heard at the same time as a number of other small claims court cases.
+Small Claims Court cases are often scheduled where a number of cases will be heard in the same department at the same time (one at a time).
 Because the court’s schedule is very busy (and has become more busy based on state cuts to the court’s budget), the court may expect you to present your entire case in a few minutes.
-It is essential to spend time preparing your case in advance.
+It is important to prepare for your case beforehand.
 Bring any and all documents that support your case including: receipts, photos, contracts, and any other relevant documents.
-Bring other witnesses who were present during relevant times and can provide testimony about the incident.
-Making sure you are prepared for the hearing goes along way toward a successful outcome.
-After each side has had the opportunity to present its side, the court will make a decision.
-The court will either make its ruling immediately, or notify both sides of its decision through the mail (make sure your address with the court is correct).
+You should also bring other witnesses who can testify about your case.
+Being prepared for the hearing is half the battle.
+After the judge has heard both sides, the judge may either make a decision at the hearing or later and send notice of the ruling to the parties by mail.

 Lake County Small Claims Court Limits

-A person cannot sue for more than $10,000 in a case.
+The most a person can sue for in small claims court is $10,000.
 A corporation (or other corporate entity) cannot sue for more than $5,000.
 A party can only file two actions that are more than $2,500 in a year.
 A person or corporation can file as many cases seeking $2,500.00 or less.

 Main Courthouse